Updated: Jul 5

-You need a restricted radio license as part of your PPL.
-It is your license to operate the radio in the aircraft.
+You need a restricted radio license as part of your PPL, NPL, Glider Pilot License, Balloon Pilot License and Remote Pilot License (Drone Pilot).
+It is your license to operate the radio when at the controls of an aircraft.
 But it is also SO MUCH MORE!

 When you first listen to the radio, if you are anything like me when I first started, you will not understand a bleeping thing!
 Don't worry, this is perfectly normal.